-Whilst teachers are legally obliged under Mandatory Reporting to report all cases of suspected child abuse, other staff, whilst not legally bound to report all types of child abuse, do have a legal obligation, and are obligated by our school policies, to report serious physical abuse, unexplained injury, a disclosure of physical and/or sexual abuse by a child or witness or a combination of factors that suggest the likelihood of physical and/or sexual abuse or any Child Safety concerns.
-Reports must be made to the Senior Staff Member/Child Safety Officers as above.
+Teachers are legally obliged under Mandatory Reporting to report all cases of suspected child abuse.
+Other staff, whilst not legally bound to report all types of child abuse, do have a legal obligation, and are obligated by our school policies, to report serious physical abuse, unexplained injury, a disclosure of physical and/or sexual abuse by a child or witness or a combination of factors that suggest the likelihood of physical and/or sexual abuse or any Child Safety concerns.
+Reports must be made to the Senior Staff Member/Welfare Committee Member as above.